janpi/tidbyt-showthis/README.md

 # ShowThis - Display any information you want on your Tidbyt
-This display app displays information it retrieves from a custom URL which can be defined in the app settings.
-This means you can implement your own web services or use low-code platforms such as [Integromat](https://www.integromat.com) or [Zapier](https://www.zapier.com) to display any information you like - without having to implement a custome Tidbyt app.
+This Tidbyt app displays information it retrieves from a custom URL which can be defined in the app settings.
+This means you can fetch and display data from your own web services or low-code platforms such as [Integromat](https://www.integromat.com) or [Zapier](https://www.zapier.com), without having to implement a custom Tidbyt app.

-The cool thing is that Tidbyt supports adding multiple instances of an app to a single Tidbyt.
+The cool thing is that Tidbyt supports multiple instances of an app on a single Tidbyt.
 This means that you can add this app multiple times, query multiple different URLs and thus display multiple different custom info screens on your Tidbyt.

 ## Retrieval of Information
 The app retrieves a JSON object with a GET request from the configured URL.
 Content is refreshed (URL is re-queried) **every 10 minutes**.

-The JSON object has to contain the following fields:
+Your JSON object can contain the following fields.
+All text fields are optional, only the icon is mandatory for now.

 |Field Name     |Description
 |---------------|---------------------------------